coderanger/coderanger.net/content/posts/jenkins.md

 ## The Shape

-After a bunch of research, the overall shape of the goal took shape fairly quickly.
+After a bunch of research, the overall shape of the goal came together fairly quickly.
 We'll go through each of these in excruciating detail later on, but to start let's break it down into bullet points: